 Linda Charlton Gunderson

 Linda Charlton Gunderson has worked in the Group Decision Center, a program of the Office of Teaching and Learning, since 2001.
-Charlton Gunderson is an expert meeting facilitator for the MeetingSphere virtual meeting software.
-Charlton Gunderson sets up thousands of student rating of instruction (SROI) surveys each semester.
+As the campus expert in Qualtrics survey software she spends a significant amount of time assisting departments and faculty/student researchers in setting up their surveys and teaching them to use advanced features in Qualtrics.
+Charlton Gunderson sets up thousands of student course experience surveys (SCES) each semester.
 She is responsible for collecting course information, setting up each survey, distributing the surveys, and distributing completed survey results to instructors and departments.
-As the campus expert in Qualtrics survey software she spends a significant amount of time assisting departments and faculty/student researchers in setting up their surveys and teaching them to use advanced features in Qualtrics.
 Charlton Gunderson sets up or assists in setting up more than 1,500 surveys each semester.

 Deb DeMers has worked for NDSU since 2002.
 DeMers worked in the Office of Registration and Records before coming to Distance and Continuing Education, now a program of the Office of Teaching and Learning.
 DeMers' role is to ensure all professional development students in the office's Distance and Continuing Education program are officially registered for their classes.
 Because professional development students are not required to seek admission, they do not register in the same manner as degree-eligible students.
 DeMers inputs student registration information into the campus enrollment system.
 DeMers plays an important role in ensuring that professional development records are maintained according to NDSU's and the North Dakota University System's records management policies.

 Kathy Hoovestol began her NDSU career in 2008 with Distance and Continuing Education which eventually became the Office of Teaching and Learning.
 Hoovestol is the office's receptionist and is most often the first voice you hear when calling the office.
-Hoovestol serves as the records coordinator and ImageNow liaison for Office of Teaching and Learning records initiative.
+Hoovestol serves as the records coordinator, phones coordinator, and Perceptive Content liaison for Office of Teaching and Learning records initiative.
 She was instrumental in getting the office's paper filing system moved to the new electronic filing system.
-Hoovestol continues to keep the office's record system in compliance with the NDSU and NDUS records retention policies and trains staff to ensure documents are correctly added to the ImageNow software.
-She also takes detailed minutes for the University Assessment Committee and sub-committees.
+Hoovestol continues to keep the office's record system in compliance with the NDSU and NDUS records retention policies and trains staff to ensure documents are correctly added to the Perceptive Content software.

 Connie Jadrny began her career at NDSU in 2005.
 Jadrny spends much of her time writing so people will read each page of this website in great depth.
-Her extensive collection of everyday writing samples includes email content for the Information Link emails, the office's strategic plan, social media posts that enlighten, an occasional blog post, and your run-of-the-mill email communication.
-Jadrny contributes to the Office of Teaching and Learning's (OTL) success by regularly promoting its programs and services and facilitating its Strategic Planning committee.
-She is currently an NDSU Staff Senator who serves on the Mary McCannell Gunkelman Award Committee and as co-chair of the Environmental Sustainability Committee.
+Her extensive collection of everyday writing samples includes email content for the Information Link emails, the office's 2016-2021 strategic plan, social media posts that enlighten, an occasional blog post, and your run-of-the-mill email communication.
+Jadrny contributes to the Office of Teaching and Learning's (OTL) success by regularly promoting its programs and services.
+She has served as an NDSU Staff Senator on two different occasions and also served on the Environmental Sustainability Committee.

 Barb Schumacher has worked at NDSU since 1988.
 She has worked exclusively in the Distance and Continuing Education Professional Development program throughout her time at NDSU.
 Schumacher works closely with K-12 administrators and other individuals to get their K-12 Professional Development classes approved at NDSU.
 Throughout the years, Schumacher has prepared thousands of courses for the approval process by collecting syllabi, curriculum vitae, and other supporting documentation.
 Once the approval information is complete, Schumacher ensures the appropriate NDSU administrators have reviewed each course for quality and content.
 Upon completion of each course, Schumacher ensures the course evaluation feedback is emailed to the instructors.
 Schumacher's favorite time of the year is when the office's K-12 Professional Development Catalog has officially been mailed.

 Jane VanDerMeer has worked at NDSU since 1998.
 Before working in the Office of Teaching and Learning, she worked in the Veterinary and Microbiology Department and was hired by the Office of Distance and Continuing Education in 2002, now a program of the Office of Teaching and Learning.
 VanDerMeer is responsible for accounts payables for the Office of Teaching and Learning as well as its associated grant-funded programs.
-She produces fund balance and expense reports that help the director and associate director in making budgetary decisions for the office.
-In addition, VanDerMeer purchases and tracks delivery of office supplies and equipment ensuring the office always has necessary supplies for efficient work.
+She produces fund balance and expense reports that help the director in making budgetary decisions for the office.
+In addition, VanDerMeer purchases and tracks delivery of grant-related supplies and equipment.

 Staff listed in this section are individuals from across the NDSU campus who are able to assist with a variety of instructional needs and questions.

-Her research interests include popular culture and best practices in online education.
-Her writing can be found in English Journal, Communication Teacher, Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy, The Ultimate Walking Dead and Philosophy, and Hollywood Heroines: The Most Influential Women in Film History, among other publications.
+Her research interests are twofold.
+She studies the representation of gender and the representation of Generation X in popular culture; she is also interested in researching and disseminating best practices in the classroom.
+Her writing can be found in English Journal, Communication Teacher, Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy, and Hollywood Heroines: The Most Influential Women in Film History, among other publications.
+She is currently writing a book that examines the representation of Generation X, and their widely noted institutional cynicism, in the series Stranger Things.